LittleRedLynn/CATAMARAN/README.md

 # Catamaran
 This is the repo of "CATAMARAN: A Cross-lingual Long Text Abstractive Summarization Dataset"

-Catamaran
-|_  CATAMARAN_Samples.json  # A CATAMARAN sample that contains several text-summary pairs.
+    CATAMARAN_Samples.json  # A CATAMARAN sample that contains several text-summary pairs.
 If you want to get access of the whole dataset, please contact Littlered_Lynn@outlook.com

     Crawler.py  # The crawler script of New York Times Chinese